DHTMLX/docs-suite/docs/integration/suite_and_backend.md

 ![](../assets/integration/work_with_backend_grid.png)

 The options of sorting and searching for information are shown in the Grid example.
-You can also check how a selection of rows and cells works.
+You can also check how the selection of rows and cells works.

 The following request methods are used in this example: `GET`, `PUT`.